coq/coq/doc/sphinx/proof-engine/tactics.rst

    :math:`\beta` (reduction of functional application), :math:`\delta`
-   (unfolding of transparent constants, see :ref:`vernac-controlling-the-reduction-strategies`), :math:`\iota` (reduction of pattern-matching over a constructed term, and unfolding of :g:`fix` and :g:`cofix` expressions) and :math:`\zeta` (contraction of local definitions), the flags are either ``beta``, ``delta``, ``match``, ``fix``, ``cofix``, ``iota`` or ``zeta``.
+   (unfolding of transparent constants, see :ref:`vernac-controlling-the-reduction-strategies`), :math:`\iota` (reduction of pattern matching over a constructed term, and unfolding of :g:`fix` and :g:`cofix` expressions) and :math:`\zeta` (contraction of local definitions), the flags are either ``beta``, ``delta``, ``match``, ``fix``, ``cofix``, ``iota`` or ``zeta``.
 The ``iota`` flag is a shorthand for ``match``, ``fix``